php-etl/documentation/content/getting-started/writing-configuration/_index.en.md

 Now that you have initialized your project and installed our compiler, you will be able to deepen your knowledge and use our different plugins.

-The first thing to do is to create a `satellite.yaml` file.
+The first thing to do is creating a configuration file, which we will name `satellite.yaml`.

 In a terminal, enter the following command: